-All mutual funds have fees; some more than others.
-Below are 5 different types of fees to ask about before you invest.
+All mutual funds have fees, some more than others.
+Below are five different types of fees to ask about before you invest.

 It costs money to run a mutual fund.
 Some funds cost more to operate than others.
 Regardless of the cost, all mutual funds have a fee referred to as an expense ratio, or sometimes called a management fee or an operating expense.
 This fee is deducted from the total assets of the fund before your share price is determined.

-Example: Let’s say you own a mutual fund that is valued at $10.00 per share.
-It has a gross return of 10%, meaning its total investment return was $1.00 per share.
-If there were no fees, the fund share would be valued at $11.00, but the fund manager deducts 1% in fees, so your actual investment return is .89 cents instead of the full $1.00, and after fees, your share is worth $10.89.
+Example: Suppose you own a mutual fund that is valued at $10 per share.
+It has a gross return of 10%, meaning that its total investment return was $1 per share.
+If there were no fees, the fund share would be valued at $11, but the fund manager deducts 1% in fees, so your actual investment return is 89 cents instead of the full $1, and after fees, your share is worth $10.89.

 General rules about expense ratios:

 - Actively managed funds have higher operating expenses than passive funds or index funds.
 This is because an actively managed fund is conducting ongoing research trying to determine the best securities to own.
 This research costs more, but statistics show that you don’t necessarily get what you pay for.

 - International funds have higher fees than domestic funds.
 It costs more to purchase investments that are traded outside of the U.S. This higher cost is passed along in the form of higher expense ratios.

 - Small-cap funds may have higher fees than large-cap funds.
 It costs more to buy and sell small-cap funds than large ones.
 This higher cost is passed along in the form of higher expense ratios.

 - Index funds or passively managed funds typically have the lowest fees, and finding these types of funds has been proven to be a strong indicator of good future fund performance.

 - Different companies may charge widely varying expense ratios for similar funds.
 A large-cap equity growth fund at Company A may charge much more than the same type of fund at Company B.